JoeRodas/CasaAjedrez/README.md

 ## Repository Status

-The repository now contains a basic Swift package with initial chess logic, a placeholder AI opponent and sample tests.
+The repository now contains a basic Swift package with initial chess logic, an expanded board setup, and sample tests.
 Additional features will be added incrementally.

+## License

+This project is released under the MIT License.
+See [LICENSE](LICENSE) for details.